cucumber-ltd/brand/README.md

 commercial product or a community ambassador.

 Under the `/images` directory you will find logos in SVG, PNG and PDF format.
+You will find versions both with and without the `™` symbol, but you should only use the `™` symbol ones.
+(The non-`™` ones are reserved for exclusive usage by Cucumber Limited).

 For any questions, please email marketing@cucumber.io.